Revitalization Efforts Transform Coaticook’s Commercial District: A Wind of Change Blows Through Child and Main Streets

 On Main Street, two businesses share the same premises.
 Thé et Bulles chez Daisy, a shop specializing in bubble tea and exotic sweets, welcomes lovers of curiosities.
 “We are very close to the youth centre,” emphasize owners Jessie Fletcher and Marilyne Tremblay.
 Particularly sensitive to tiktok trends, they have in store, in addition to their sweets, pickles, ramen noodles and also make locally roasted coffees.

 At the back of the room, a curtain hides the entrance to a second store, the Chez Porky boutique.
 Owned by Jessie Fletcher since 2022, the business formerly located in Compton specializes in articles for smokers and vapers as well as in erotic products.
 “We didn’t have that in the region and I wanted to democratize the cannabis industry.
-We have an SQDC in Coaticook, it’s good that we can talk about cannabis. »
+We have an SQDC in Coaticook, it’s good that we can talk regarding cannabis. »

 The Porky sign was inspired by an animal that Jessie Fletcher knew well: “My boyfriend and I live on a pig farm, and it was a little pig with red eyes who gave us the idea for our logo “, she says.
 Jessie Fletcher and Maryline Tremblay assure that business has been going well since opening in July and that their association makes it possible to amortize the rental costs and start on a small scale.